tbro/scampi/README.md

 The name *desugars* to something like **s**can **cam** wi**f**i.

-Adds a network connection to [NetworkManager](https://www.networkmanager.dev/) from scanned QR code.
-It uses the attached webcam to scan the QR code, and passes the configuration to network manager via DBUS.

 By default it only prints out the scanned data.
 Provide `-w` option to add the connection to `NetworkManager`.